cavemoa/Feather-M0-HighAccuracy-TempLogger/README.md

 > Can I get a $0.75 Thermistor and a $19.95 Feather to a resolution of 1 milli kelvin / 0.001°C I guess we will see !

 Now be careful, resolution and accuracy are very different so I'm also going to see what accuracy I can actually reproduce repeatedly.
-Thats not code & maths its calibration so I guess we will see but that will more likely be 0.1 °C
+Thats not code & maths its calibration so I guess we will see but that will more likely be 0.1 °C using an icebath.
+I think my challenge here is trying to get multiple calibration points at sensible temperature range.
+My personal interest is also in caves so I need to measure 6-12°C range realistically.
+I'm afraid if you are looking for -20-100°C thats journey you will be going on alone !

+### Code
+### Techniques
+### References and general info